nolanlawson/node-websql/README.md

 This library is _not_ designed to:

-- Invent new APIs, e.g. deleting databases, supporting `BLOB`s, encrypt, etc.
+- Invent new APIs, e.g. deleting databases, supporting `BLOB`s, encryption, etc.
 - Support WebSQL in Firefox, IE, or other non-WebSQL browsers

 In other words, the goal is not to carry the torch of WebSQL,